jts272/pp5-retro-replay/README.md

 Bugs for this project were collected into a dedicated milestone that can [be viewed here.](https://github.com/jts272/pp5-retro-replay/milestone/1?closed=1)

 All bugs documented during development have been solved.
-I would like to note two potential limitations found, however.
+I would like to note a few potential limitations found, however.

 If the user navigates with the browser back button after adding an item to the basket, the basket quantity returns to the state it was at on the previous page.